Saucony Cohesion TR 9 Review Facts

 The Cohesion TR 9 is a trail

 running shoe.
 It has a trail-specific outsole with triangular lugs that is designed to go over technical terrain and high-abrasion surfaces.
 Testers have successfully used this shoe on trails as well as dirt and paved roads, gravel, paths, and up and down hills.
-This shoe can go on wet terrain, but was not designed for slippery, snowy or icy terrain.
+This shoe can go on wet terrain but was not designed for slippery, snowy or icy terrain.
+Read also about best shoes for walking on ice.

 The Saucony Cohesion TR 9 has just a light amount of flexibility to allow the wearer to move comfortably, yet is stable enough to go on trails or downhill.
 The outsole has grooves which allow it to bend to go over technical terrain.
 The midsole's IMEVA foam has a light amount of flexibility to allow the foot to push off, and the memory foam is slightly more flexible, as it conforms to the shape of the foot.
 The upper bends just enough to allow the foot to take off and land comfortably.